buildit/bookit-api/README.md

 The example values specified above are the values used in integration, staging, and production.
 BOOKIT_DATABASE_PASSWORD is acquired via the appropriate AWS SSM Parameter Store value.

-> _Note that when running via `./gradlew bootRun`, the database is magically configured to use an in-memory (Derby) database.
+> _Note that when running via `./gradlew bootRun`, the database is magically configured to use an in-memory (H2) database.
 See Quick Start, above._

 ## Build information